 Just the wrong idea,” replied Charlotte.
 “Couldn’t be worse.
 We don’t want Zuckerman to think Wilbur is crunchy.
 He might start thinking about crisp, crunchy bacon and tasty ham.
 That would put ideas into his head.
 We must advertise Wilbur’s noble qualities, not his tastiness.

 When counseling people about to be married, I stress one point in particular: Mind your words.
 People may forgive spoken cruelties, but they will never forget the sound of your voice saying them.
-Neither will they forget the sound of you praying for them by name.
-How profound it is that Jesus Christ, the very Son of God is known as the Word.
+Neither will they forget the sound of you praying for them by name, or praising them to their friends.

 In Booked: Literature in the Soul of Me, Karen Swallow Prior says this: